homata123/homata-switac/README.md

 Then install the generated `.vsix` via `Ctrl+Shift+P` → "Extensions: Install from VSIX".

+> **Note:** Source code is no longer available in this repository as of 04/06/2026.
+Please use Option A instead.

 ### Option C — Development mode (no install)

 ```bash